The Universal Vent is a low-profile off ridge roof vent for sloped roofs or parapet walls. Can be used as both an exhaust or intake vent.

-The Universal Dormer Vent is an off ridge vent that can be used as an exhaust or intake vent.
+The Universal Vent is an off ridge vent that can act as an exhaust or intake vent.
 To clarify, an off ridge vent is a UV-resistant static vent suitable for installation on sloped roofs or parapet walls.

 The diameter size of all roof vents determines the Net Free Area, also known as the "NFA".
 NFA is the measured amount of opening each vent offers at each specific size. to be available for venting air through a specific vent size.
 The calculator below will find the overall number of vents needed to effectively ventilate the targeted attic space.